11/22/63: Plot

-Jake eventually returns to the future, finding that it has returned to normal.
-He moves out of Lisbon Falls and finds that Sadie is being celebrated as a "Citizen of the Century" in Jodie, and he goes to the party being held.
-Sadie, now in her eighties, spent the time between 1958 and 2011 doing charity work and served terms as mayor and in the Texas legislature, and is loved by the people of Jodie.
-Jake asks her to dance, and when she asks who he is, he responds "Someone you knew in another life, honey."
+Although he stops Oswald, he returns to a dystopian, war-torn future brought about by his actions, prompting him to return to the past to "reset" the results of his intervention.
+Jake finds that Sadie survived the confrontation with her ex-husband without his interference, and is being celebrated as a "Citizen of the Century" in Jodie, and he goes to the party being held.
+Jake and Sadie share a dance.

 Alternate ending

-Stephen King published an alternate ending on his official website on January 24, 2012, in which Jake finds a November 2011 news article where Sadie has turned 80.
-She had married a man named Trevor Anderson, with whom she has five children, eleven grandchildren, and six great-grandchildren.
-This ending was changed to the published version at the suggestion of King's son, writer Joe Hill.
+King published an alternate ending on his official website on January 24, 2012, in which Jake finds a November 22, 2013, news article where Sadie has turned 80.
+She had married a man named Trevor Anderson, with whom she had five children, eleven grandchildren, and six great-grandchildren.
+Before release, this ending was scrapped and swapped for the published version at the suggestion of King's son, writer Joe Hill.